visitorapi/react-country-state-fields/README.md

 # Installation

-Run `npm i visitorapi-react-components` to install the components in your React project
+Run `npm i react-country-state-fields` to install the components in your React project

 # Setup a VisitorAPI project